Barry Sheene: 1976 World Champion

-In the 500cc World Championships, Sheene worked hard to develop the RG500 race bike with his Suzuki team engineers, and by the season, his Suzuki was at the cutting edge of motorcycle racing technology.
-However, Yamaha had withdrawn their factory team from the World Championships and the Suzuki factory wanted to do the same in order to concentrate their funding on development of the company's first range of four-stroke production motorcycles known as the Suzuki GS series.
+In the 500cc World Championships, Sheene worked hard to develop the RG500 race bike with his Suzuki team engineers.
+By the season, his Suzuki was at the cutting edge of motorcycle racing technology, but Yamaha had withdrawn their factory team from the World Championships and the Suzuki factory wanted to do the same in order to concentrate their funding on development of the company's first range of four-stroke production motorcycles known as the Suzuki GS series.
 The factory also began to produce customer versions of the RG500 and made them available to the public in 1976.

 Suzuki's British importer intervened and convinced the Suzuki factory to allow the importer to continue as Suzuki's representative in the World Championships.
-Riders John Newbold and John Williams joined Sheene on the British Suzuki team that became known as the Heron-Suzuki team after their principle sponsor, Heron International.
+The British Suzuki team, named Heron-Suzuki after their principal sponsor, Heron International, consisted of riders Barry Sheene, John Newbold and John Williams.
+Sheene liked to win races off the track as well as on the track, often using psychological games to distract or upset his rivals.
+He used his status with the Suzuki factory to ensure that he received the best RG500 engines over his teammates.
+The Suzuki factory allotted three RG 500 motorcycles for the British team in 1976, ostensibly one motorcycle for each rider, but when Sheene appropriated all three motorcycles for himself, it created animosity among his teammates as they had to compete with the team's 1975 RG 500s.
+Sheene's elevated status within the team eventually led to the departure of John Williams after the 1976 season, who felt that Sheene had received preferential treatment.

 Without Japanese mechanics to support him, Sheene put together a team consisting of his father Frank and Don Mackay, an electrician by trade.
-The customer version of the RG500 was immediately competitive and became the motorcycle of choice for privateer racers including; Phil Read, Teuvo Länsivuori and newcomers Marco Lucchinelli and Pat Hennen.
+The customer version of the RG500 was almost as competitive as Sheene's factory motorcycle and became the motorcycle of choice for privateer racers including Phil Read, Teuvo Länsivuori, and newcomers Marco Lucchinelli and Pat Hennen.

 Sheene en route to winning the 1976 Dutch TT race.